learn-co-curriculum/forms-and-basic-associations-rails/README.md

 end
 ```

-When a user creates a post, how will they specify what category it belongs to?
+Now we need to build the functionality for a user to create a Post.
+We're going to need a form for the Post's content, and some way to represent what Category the Post belongs to.

 ## Using the category ID